AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Heikin-Ashi.md

 ## Overview

 Heikin-Ashi Candlesticks are an offshoot from Japanese candlesticks.
 Heikin-Ashi Candlesticks use the open-close data from the prior period and the open-high-low-close data from the current period to create a combo candlestick.
 The resulting candlestick filters out some noise in an effort to better capture the trend.
-In Japanese, Heikin means “average” and ashi means “pace”.
+In Japanese, Heikin means "average" and ashi means "pace".
 Taken together, Heikin-Ashi represents the average pace of prices.
 Heikin-Ashi Candlesticks are used to identify trending periods, potential reversal points and classic technical analysis patterns.

 ## Adding indicator